BetaGenomeNinja/solid-octo-robot/01_Process_RawReads_README.md

 cd /mnt/scratch/${USER}/${DIR}/

 ```

--
-Comments
--
+Comments:

-In the next lines, the first for loop allows you to see the data you capture before you submit a the qsub using the variable list!!!
+In the next lines of bash code, the first for loop allows you to see the data you capture before you submit a the qsub using the variable list!!!

 qdel all